The Labour anti-Semitism row explained

 Ever since he became Labour leader in 2015, Jeremy Corbyn has had to oversee a divided party.

-Some of his allies say that the latest anti-Semitism row is a plot to undermine his leadership.
+Some of his allies say that the anti-Semitism row is a plot to undermine his leadership.

+The seven MPs who quit in 2019 were all well-known critics of Corbyn and have said bullying within the party as well as its handling of Brexit were reasons they split.

-Some also deny claims that he has not taken action to solve the problem.
+Some people in the party deny the claim that he has not taken action to solve the problem.

-They can point to the Labour Party's record of suspending and expelling members who have said anti-Semitic things.

-As well as the suspensions of Naz Shah - who has since been reinstated - and Ken Livingstone, there has been the suspension of a Luton councillor,a Kent activist, and a Brighton housing campaigner, all on charges of anti-Semitic comments on social media.
+They say that he has now speeded up the complaints system and is doing everything possible to rid the party of the problem.

+In the 10 months up to January 2019, 96 members were immediately suspended from the party for their conduct and 12 were expelled.

 Follow Newsbeat on Instagram, Facebook and Twitter.